Plans must be electronically submitted to firstname.lastname@example.org

 - All plans must follow the normal submittal process for Cherokee County Fire Marshal’s Office.

-The Fire Marshal's Office reviews Sprinkler System plans for compliance with the 2013 edition of NFPA Standards 13 and 13R, as amended by the 2014 amendments found in Chapter 120-3-3 (State Minimum Fire Safety Standards).
+The Fire Marshal's Office reviews Sprinkler System plans for compliance with the 2019 edition of NFPA Standards 13 and 13R, as amended by the 2020 amendments found in Chapter 120-3-3 (State Minimum Fire Safety Standards).
 Plans are required to be submitted directly to the Fire Marshal's Office for review and approval prior to installation (See Water Supply Requirements) .
 You must pay for the review online.
 The method of payment and permit number will be emailed to you.
 Once the fees have been paid and the plans have been approved, the plans will be emailed back to you with a stamp of approval.
-Then you are to print the jobsite copy of the plans to keep on site, ( you can print as many sets as you need).
+You are required to have a jobsite copy of the plans kept on site.
 The Fire Marshal's Office will not need a hard copy of the plans.
 Please submit application as well, click here for application.

 See the Fire Marshal's Bulletin for information regarding the protection of Palletized Storage.